WKMY (FM): History

-The station first signed on December 4, 1989, as WCAT-FM, a contemporary hit radio station owned by P&S Broadcasting along with WCAT (700 AM, now WQVD).
+The station first signed on December 4, 1989, as WCAT-FM, a contemporary hit radio station owned by P&S Broadcasting along with WCAT (700 AM).
 By 1992, the station had shifted to an adult contemporary format, then to hot adult contemporary a year later.

 In 1998, P&S sold WCAT-FM and WCAT to CAT Communications Corporation (a company controlled by Jeff Shapiro), who in turn sold the stations to Citadel Broadcasting in 2000.
 Citadel operated the WCAT stations as part of its Worcester group of stations, even though Arbitron considered the stations to be within the Boston market.
 That September, WCAT-FM changed to an oldies format; from 2001 until 2002, this was simulcast on the AM sister station.
-On April 19, 2002, the call letters were changed to WAHL, after Citadel moved the WCAT-FM call sign to a Cat Country-branded station on 106.7 FM in Hershey, Pennsylvania (WCAT-FM is now assigned to 102.3 FM in Carlisle, Pennsylvania).
+On April 19, 2002, the call letters were changed to WAHL, after Citadel moved the WCAT-FM call sign to a Cat Country-branded station on 106.7 FM in Hershey, Pennsylvania.